huntdatacenter/docs/docs/coordination/prices/faq.md

 ### Can we have several invoice profiles under our data space?

 Yes, you may add separate invoice profiles for labs under your data space in the data space management section of our [service desk](/service-desk/data-space-orders/#new-invoice-profile).
-All accrued costs for one or more labs will then be invoiced to the new profile.
+All accrued costs for the specified labs (one or more) will then be invoiced to the new profile.

 ### How can we update the account information on the invoice profile?